 With their TruComfort features, Trane’s units are designed to reduce humidity – they have longer run times at lower speeds than other central ACs, which removes more moisture from the air.
 Older air conditioners often shut all the way off, leaving a big window of time for the air to get sticky again before they kick back on.

-Trane’s central air conditioners have an average SEER rating of 17.3, which makes the brand the third most efficient one we reviewed, behind Lennox and Amana.
+Trane’s central air conditioners have an average SEER rating of 17.3, which makes the brand the third most efficient one we reviewed, behind Lennox (opens in new tab) and Amana (opens in new tab).
 By comparison, the industry average SEER is 16.7.
 The higher the SEER number, the more energy efficient the AC unit is – an air conditioner with a rating of 22 SEER can save you money on your electrical bills.

 These air conditioners have aluminum coils that incorporate fins, which enhance airflow and resist corrosion and leaks better than the copper coils of the past.
 Trane’s ACs also use R-410A refrigerant, which is environmentally friendly and doesn’t harm the ozone layer.